 Hot water makes the difference

-Efficient high-pressure cleaning.
-Even more efficient with hot water.
-Compared to unpressurised cleaning procedures, Kärcher high-pressure cleaners offer impressive advantages in terms of economy, cleaning results and environmental impact.
-HDS hot water high-pressure cleaners enhance these advantages considerably when cleaning stubborn dirt.
-Kärcher HDS machines are usually the best solution for oils, grease and proteins – especially when these are encrusted.
+Efficient pressure washer cleaning.
+Even better results with hot water.
+Kärcher hot water pressure washers offer impressive advantages in terms of economy, cleaning results and environmental impact.
+HDS hot water pressure washers increase these advantages dramatically when cleaning stubborn dirt.
+Kärcher HDS cleaners are most often the superior solution for oils, greases and proteins – especially when they are caked on.

 A clear advantage with hot water.

-Hot water high-pressure cleaners can raise the water temperature from around 12°C to as much as 155°C. This allows a reduction of the working pressure, cleaning time and the amount of detergent required.
-Cleaning with hot water therefore offers numerous options for optimising the cleaning process, as well as impressive advantages.
+Hot water pressure washers raise the water temperature from about 53°F to as much as 311°F. This allows the working pressure, cleaning time and detergent quantity to be reduced.
+Cleaning with hot water therefore offers numerous options for optimizing the cleaning process, as well as impressive results.

 Better cleaning result

 Hot water softens congealed oil and grease and significantly improves emulsification, making it very easy to remove.
-In the food industry, proteins and grease can be loosened extremely effective with hot water.
+In the food industry, proteins and greases can be loosened especially effectively with hot water.

 Shorter drying time